sudeeprp/default-coding/tech-trials/copilot.md

 ![completes return value](completes-return-value.png)

 ---
-_Diversion…_ Where did patientId come from?
+_Diversion…_ Where did `patientId` come from?

 ![what patientid](what-patientid.png)

 ---
-Picks unused variable and does JSON.stringify for you. _Saves logging rework time ~2 mins_
+Picks unused variable and does `JSON.stringify` for you.
+_Saves logging rework time ~2 minutes_

 ![json stringify](json-stringify.png)

 ---
 Unauthorized is `401`!
-Saves a confirmation lookup ~2 mins
+Saves a confirmation lookup ~2 minutes

 ![unauthorized is 401](unauthorized-is-401.png)